Copper Box Arena: Post-Olympics

 The Rocket League Championship Series Season 5 World Championship, an Esports event sponsored by Psyonix, the video game company who created Rocket League, was hosted there on 8–10 June 2018.
 The event was notable for "The Shot", in which Justin "jstn."
 Morales, a player on NRG, scored a last-second goal that forced overtime in game 7 of the World Championship Grand Final Bracket Reset.
 The RLCS would return to the Copper Box for the 2021–2022 season Spring Major on 29 June–3 July 2022, with crowds only being present on the final two days.
 Moist Esports won that Major's Grand Final 4–3 in series 1 and 4–0 in the Bracket Reset.

 Great Britain played Kazakhstan at the arena in April 2019, in the tennis Fed Cup World Group II play-offs.

 On 31 August 2019, the venue was used for New Japan Pro-Wrestling's show in the United Kingdom, Royal Quest.
 NJPW returned to the Copper Box for Royal Quest III on 13 October 2023.

 From 14 to 16 November 2019 the venue hosted X0, an annual event presented by Xbox.

 Between January and July 2020, the Copper Box Arena was used as the home venue for the London Royal Ravens, an eSports team taking part in the inaugural Call of Duty League.

 The Apex Legends Global Series Year 3 Split 1 finals, was hosted there on 2-5 Feb 2023.

 The arena was one of the three venues selected to host matches in the 2021 Wheelchair Rugby League World Cup.

 The arena hosted the League of Legends MSI 2023 tournament between 2-21 May 2023.

 Revolution Pro Wrestling (Otherwise known as RevPro) hosted their 11th and 12th anniversary shows at the venue on 26 August 2023 and 24 August 2024, each one day before All Elite Wrestling's All In 2023 and 2024 events at Wembley Stadium.

 In November 2023, the arena was used for the 2023 Billie Jean King Cup play-offs between Great Britain and Sweden, which determine which team is relegated below the qualifying rounds in 2024.

-On 24th March 2025, the arena hosted the UK's inaugural Baller League fixture.
+On 24 March 2025, the arena hosted the UK's inaugural Baller League fixture.

 Beginning in August 2025 the arena hosted the London residency for the band Gorillaz.

+From June 6-21st 2026 Valorant Masters London, a tier 1 Valorant tournament, was hosted at the arena.